 Jo Cory – Accounts Manager

 Our gentle, hard working accounts manager, Jo joined TEC in 2013 to manage the financial challenges of this lean and clean little team.
 She says she enjoys supporting “such a passionate group of people who do much good work advocating for our environment.”
-Jo has nearly completed her CPA and looks forward to a future where accounting for the environment is standard.
+Jo has completed her CPA and looks forward to a future where accounting for the environment is standard.
 She enjoys being a mum, volunteering at the school, running, reading and is currently working on her new project – a bee hive.
 Like everyone at TEC, Jo lives the sustainable ideals so important us, in her day to day life.